palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 An alternative to having the server return `BlockingTimeoutException`s on long-running requests would be for clients to trim down any requests to an appropriate length (or, in the case of `BLOCK_INDEFINITELY`, indefinitely send requests of a suitable length).
-For example, with the default idle timeout of 30 seconds, a client wishing to block for 45 seconds could send a lock request for 30 seconds, and upon failure submit another request for just under 15 seconds (suitably accounting for network overheads).
+For example, with the default idle timeout of 30 seconds, a client wishing to block for 45 seconds could send a lock request that blocks for 30 seconds, and upon failure submit another request that blocks for just under 15 seconds (suitably accounting for network overheads).

 This solution is relatively similar to what was implemented, though it requires clients to know what the aforementioned "appropriate length" should be (it needs to be the idle timeout or less) which is inappropriate as